luetkemj/luetkemj.github.io/_posts/2015-05-28-simple-signups.md

 ### Issues / Features to Add

 As I wrote this I realized that I had overlooked basic unavailable session management.
 Would be nice if you could just hide unavailable sessions.
-If however you support waitlisting and want to keep them visible we shoudl provide a simple way for users to sort accordingly.
+If however you support waitlisting and want to keep them visible we should provide a simple way for users to sort accordingly.

 Did you notice that spelling error?
 Google says waitlist is two words... oops.